thephpleague/uri-src/docs/interfaces/7.0/idn.md

 - the flags value,
 - the parameters position,
-- the return value can be the domain converted of `false` in case of error
+- the return value can be the converted domain or `false` in case of error
 - that the result is filled by reference so if not provided you won't know the reason for failure or success.
 - the `errors` keys represents a bitset of the error constants `IDNA_ERROR_*`
-- IDNA options constants and IDNA error constants can be mistakingly used as they are both `int` with similar values
+- IDNA options constants and IDNA error constants can be mistakenly used as they are both `int` with similar values

-In contrast, when performing a conversion with a method from `League\Uri\Idna\Converter` a `League\Uri\Idna\Result` instance is returned with information regarding the outcome of the conversion.
+In contrast, when performing a conversion with the `League\Uri\Idna\Converter` a `League\Uri\Idna\Result` instance is returned with information regarding the outcome of the conversion.

 ```php